 Stories and conversations help people understand the principles, but it’s also important that there are clear steps to start using them.
 That’s why we’ve included tools and guidance to help put these principles into action.

-As part of this, there are also some key scenarios you might be facing if you’re a charity or funder; these are there to give you ideas about how to use these principles to help you in your work.
+As part of this, there are also some key scenarios you might be facing if you’re a charity or funder; these are designed to give you ideas about how to use these principles to help you in your work.

 Print them out

-Lastly, while in-person conversations are powerful, that doesn’t mean you shouldn’t have the principles visually represented as well!
+Lastly, while in-person conversations are powerful, that doesn’t mean you shouldn’t have the principles visually represented as well.
 Print them out, put them by the kettle or on a door to help get people thinking and talking about them.